ctlearn-project/ctlearn/README.md

 ### Install Package with Anaconda

 Next, download and install Anaconda following the instructions [here](https://www.anaconda.com/download/).
-Create a new conda environment for CTLearn:
+Create a new conda environment that includes all the dependencies for CTLearn:

 ```bash
 conda env create -f </installation/path>/ctlearn/environment-<MODE>.yml